Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Abstract pipelines some more
   - Maybe create some systems which holds the pipeline and layout.
   - The systems could also have a render function.
+- [ ] Create handles for materials and uploaded models, currently its just returned as an object.
+  - The handles could be `uint64_t`.
+  - This would also remove the shared ptr, which is weird to use anyway as the lifetime of the object is more than the data.

 ### Descriptor Layout Idea